PlasmaControl/keras2c/README.rst

 Quickstart
 **********

+For windows, make sure that you have gcc installed.
+We recommend CYGWIN with make and gcc

 After cloning the repo, install the necessary packages with ``pip install -r requirements.txt``.

 keras2c can be used from the command line: